 Directions for Questions 1 to 3: Answer these questions based on the pipeline diagram below.

-The following sketch shows the pipelines carrying material from one location to another.
-Each location has a demand for material.
+The sketch shows pipelines carrying material between locations.
+Each location has a demand.
 The demand at Tumkar is 400, at Bangalore is 400, at Kolar is 700 and at Mysore is 200.
 Each arrow indicates the direction of material flow through the pipeline.
 The flow from Tumkar to Bangalore is 300.
 The quantity of material flow is such that the demands at all these locations are exactly met.
 The capacity of each pipeline is 1000.

 Q1: What is the free capacity available in the Kodagu-Mysore pipeline?